Plenty of people find their forever on dating apps. According to the Pew Research Center, 10% of partnered adults1 met their significant other online.

 As a rule, daters should get clear consent before sending anything explicit to a match.
 Implied consent is shaky under the best of circumstances, and chatting with a complete stranger is definitely not a viable scenario for that.

-No matter where you are, minors should know that if they share sexually explicit photos of themselves, they can face legal action under child pornography law.
+No matter where they are, minors should know that if they share sexually explicit photos of not only other people, but themselves, they can face legal action20 under child pornography law.

 Online Dating Safety Stats Are Only Part of the Picture